MikepdXRider/LAB-06-PRODUCTS/README.md

     - We're officialy, dev-ducky has a tab icon!
     - The admin form automatically assigns a new ID to the generated product object.
     - We tested clearCart() function, making a small tweak to the methods in the mock storage in the test/index.html file.
+    - The admin page is only accessible to the user through dev tools or a password prompt.